Table of contents

 - Unless otherwise changed by the operation of this Collective Agreement, salary increments for regular full-time Employees shall be applied on the appropriate anniversary of the date the Employee commenced employment with the Wheatland and Adjacent Districts Emergency Medical Service Association as a regular full-time Employee.

-- Unless otherwise changed by the operation of this Collective Agreement, a regular part-time Employee who has had a change in status to a regular full-time Employee shall have his anniversary date established based on hours paid at the basic rate of pay with the Employer at the increment level such Employee was entitled to receive immediately prior to his change in status.
+- Unless otherwise changed by the operation of this Collective Agreement, a regular part-time Employee who has had a change in status to a regular full-time Employee shall have their anniversary date established based on hours paid at the basic rate of pay with the Employer at the increment level such Employee was entitled to receive immediately prior to their change in status.

 - When determining the equivalent monthly rate, the following equation shall be used: